Francis-Calingo/Canadian-Rental-Prices-and-Immigration-ML-Predictive-Model/README.md

 **STEP 1: Problem Definition:** Will new permanent resident targets set out by the federal government decrease rental prices across Canada?
 Since rental prices are a continuous variable, this is a regression problem.

-**STEP 2: Data Gathering:** We scraped Permanent Resident Admissions data (since 2015) from Immigration, Refugees and Citizenship Canada, and enerated synthetic rental price data using a comprehensive ChatGPT prompt to compensate for lack of proprietary data.
+**STEP 2: Data Gathering:** We scraped Permanent Resident Admissions data (since 2015) from Immigration, Refugees and Citizenship Canada, and generated synthetic rental price data using a comprehensive ChatGPT prompt to compensate for lack of proprietary data.

 **STEP 3: Data Preparation:** We prepared the data by using scaling methods.